cjcharles0/Hubitat/drivers/alarm-bridge/README.md

 9) For those wanting to donate then my beer fund would gladly appreciate it :) - https://paypal.me/cjcharles

 ## Installation Instructions
+If you are migrating from ST you can jump to step 6.

 1) Turn on the ESP by plugging into Micro USB (do not use Micro USB when connecting to a serial alarm like Visonic) and you will see a WiFi Access Point created, called "AlarmPanelBridge" (it might take a minute to appear).
 Connect to this access point (no password needed) and navigate to 192.168.4.1 (should be automatic on most phones if you try and use the access point for browsing).
 On the page that appears, you should select your own WiFi network (2.4GHz only) by choosing from the menus and adding your password.

 2) After this is complete you should see the ESP connect to your router (and should even be visible from within Windows as a Network device under the 'Network' view.
 Update the router so that this device is always given the same IP address, this is called a DHCP reservation - without it you may find things stop working after IP addresses change.
 It may take some time for the router to detect the Wemos, but if you cannot see the AlarmPanelBridge access point then the Wemos should be connected to your WiFi (it broadcasts its access point when a connection to your entered WiFi details is not possible).